rdkcentral/Thunder/Tools/doc/TagDescription.md

 ### Description

 This tag is deprecated.
-By default, while creating the JSONRPC, if a method has a single POD paramenter, It's equivalent Json class is used.
+By default, while creating the JSON-RPC, if a method has a single POD paramenter, It's equivalent Json class is used.
 If a class is marked with this tag, such conversion will not take place.
 It will still create a separate Data class to access that parameter.

-???When to use???

 ### Example